12 Surprising Facts About Mel Brooks On His 95th Birthday

 5. ABC rejected Mel Brooks's Get Smart TV series because it seemed "un-American."

-Co-created by Mel Brooks and Buck Henry, the hit series ran from 1965 to 1970.
+The hit series Get Smart, which was co-created by Brooks and Buck Henry, ran from 1965 to 1970.
 A spoof of the James Bond franchise, it starred Don Adams as Maxwell Smart, a U.S. secret agent whose enthusiasm didn't always match his competence.
 Before NBC picked it up, the show was pitched to ABC—whose executives wrote it off as “distasteful and un-American.”
 Note, however, that it has since developed quite a following around the CIA.

 6. The Producers wasn't Mel Brooks's first Broadway musical.

 In 1957, Brooks teamed up with celebrated lyricist Joe Darion to write the book for Shinbone Alley.
-A twisted tale about a dead poet who has been reanimated as a cockroach, the musical flopped and only ran for 59 performances—although an animated movie version came out 14 years later.
+A twisted tale about a dead poet who has been reanimated as a cockroach, the musical flopped and only ran for 59 performances—although an animated movie version came out 14 years later (which you can watch part of above).
 Brooks took another stab at the Great White Way in 1962, when he scripted All American.
-Modestly more successful, it garnered mixed reviews and two Tony nominations.
-By comparison, The Producers won 12 Tonys, setting a record that has yet to be broken.
+Though it garnered mixed reviews, it was modestly more successful and even earned two Tony nominations.
+By comparison, The Producers won 12 Tonys, setting a record that has yet to be broken (though Hamilton came close with its 11 wins).

 7. Alfred Hitchcock helped Mel Brooks with High Anxiety.